Our Team

 Legal Director

-Sharon is a Legal Director in Birketts’ Contentious Trust and Probate Team.
+Sharon is a Legal Director in Birketts’ Private Wealth Disputes Team.
 She is a full member of the Association of Contentious Trust and Probate Specialists (ACTAPS).
 Sharon has over 15 years’ experience in this area of law having qualified in 2006.

 Sharon advises on all types of inheritance disputes including cross border domicile issues, Will validity and trusts law, executor/beneficiary disputes and Inheritance (Provision for Family & Dependants) Act 1975 claims.
 Sharon also deals with proprietary/promissory estoppel cases, Will construction and rectification issues.